Ensighten/Manage-Example/README.md

-# Manage-Example
+# space-example
-Example repository showing the structure and format of tags and conditions.
+Example branch showing the structure and format of objects in a space branch.

+A space branch supports the following objects:

+- Tags
+- Conditions